 How to get your words remembered

-Great communicators drive home their point in the most concise, challenging way possible.
-And they get rid of anything that interferes with that message.
+Great communicators present their points in the most concise and challenging way possible.
+They rid themselves of any distractions that interfere with the core message.

 Where to begin